 Chronic secondary MR

-- Indications: consider for patients with severe MR and persistent symptomatic heart failure (NYHA classes III–IV) despite optimal medical management
+- Indications: Consider for patients with severe MR (stage D) and persistent symptomatic heart failure (NYHA classes III–IV) despite optimal medical management.

 - Heart failure, pulmonary edema